-ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core)
+2.6.i.
+The program director must ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and nondiscrimination.
+(Core)

-II.A.4.a).(9).(a) Residents must not be required to sign a non- competition guarantee or restrictive covenant.
-(Core) II.A.4.a).(10) document verification of education for all residents within 30 days of completion of or departure from the program; ^(Core) II.A.4.a).(11) provide verification of an individual resident's education upon the resident's request, within 30 days; and, ^(Core)
+- 2.6.j.
+The program director must document verification of education for all residents within 30 days of completion of or departure from the program. ^(Core) - 2.6.k.
+The program director must provide verification of an individual resident's education upon the resident's request, within 30 days. ^(Core)